JStateson/MacroViewer/README.md

 You can create macros, signatures, and hyperlinks, assemble images, search extensively thorough the macro collection and easily paste replies to users from the collection.

-Log in and access your macros page.
-If using chrome then right click, "view page source", and save as "macros.html"
+If you wish to use your own macros, log in and access your macros page.
+If using chrome then right click, "view page source", and save as "macros.html" to replace the default file.

 Run MacroViewer, open the file, and select the option to save as a local File.
 All supplemental demo files found are loaded immediately.